hashbang/darkwing/README.md

 ## About ##

+  NOTE: The following is all in DRAFT status and part of documentation driven development

+  ---

   DARKWING a pentestesting platform embedded inside a USB Cable.
 It is intended as a more covert alternative to the fantastic [USB Rubber Ducky][4] platform by Hak5 with an enhanced range of attack capabilities.